 What criteria should guide your segmentation decisions?
 The answer depends on your business model, but the most useful segments share these qualities:

 Organizations often struggle with segmentation because the data lives in multiple systems and formats.
-Teams spend hours manually compiling information from spreadsheets, databases, and reports.
-When customer segment data is centralized on customizable boards with a single view of segment characteristics, behaviors, and insights, teams can move from analysis to action much faster.
+Teams can spend hours manually compiling information from spreadsheets, databases, and reports.
+However, when customer segment data is centralized on customizable boards with a single view of segment characteristics, behaviors, and insights, teams can move from analysis to action much faster.

 Choosing the right segmentation approach